Pakistani Breakfast Guide April 2026

 What is the best halwa puri in Karachi?

 Dhamthal for the most traditional ghee-cooked preparation.
-Dilpasand for consistent city-wide access.
-Burns Road for the most authentic street food atmosphere.
+Dilpasand for consistent quality across multiple locations.
+Al-Rahim on Burns Road for the most authentic street atmosphere and a tamarind-forward chana recipe that stands out from the rest.

 What time do halwa puri restaurants open in Karachi?

 Most open between 7–8am and sell out by early afternoon.
-The best spots on Burns Road and in Bahadurabad are fully operational by 8am.
-Go before 10am to avoid long waits.
+The best spots on Burns Road and in Bahadurabad are fully operational by 8am on weekends.
+Arrive before 10am to avoid long waits and to get the freshest batches.
+Sunday is the peak day — lines can form before the kitchen opens.

 What is served alongside halwa puri?

 The standard plate includes crispy puri, suji ka halwa (semolina sweet), chana masala, and sometimes aloo ki tarkari (spiced potatoes).
 Most places add achar (pickle) and green chutney.
-Pure lassi is the traditional drink pairing.
+Pure lassi is the traditional drink pairing — cold, thick, and sweet, which balances the heat of the chana.

 Explore More Karachi Guides